Training with Pseudo-Code for Instruction Following: Introduction

-We note that training models to re-express instructions in pseudo-code before answering a user's request, is similar in spirit, to training models to generate hidden chain-of-thought (CoT) or `thinking' steps~\citep{chainonfinstructions}.
-However, in this work, we do not enrich pseudo-code programs with such `thinking' steps, and only re-express instructions to be able to isolate the impact of pseudo-code instruction training on LLM performance.
+Training models to re-express instructions in pseudo-code before answering a user’s request is similar in spirit to approaches that train models to generate hidden chain-of-thought (CoT) or “thinking” steps~\citep{chainonfinstructions}.
+However, in this work we do not enrich pseudo-code instructions (programs) with such “thinking” steps; instead, we re-express instructions solely to isolate the impact of pseudo-code–based instruction training on LLM performance. \footnote{Note: Our training data includes some tasks where CoT is expressed in final responses (but not in programs).}

-Experimenting with publicly available benchmarks, we find that not only do models follow instructions better when trained with pseudo-code, they also retain and sometimes improve their capabilities on other tasks related to mathematical and common-sense reasoning.
-Specifically, we observe a relative gain of $3$--$19$\% on Instruction following benchmark, and an average gain of upto 14\% across all tasks.
+Through experiments on publicly available benchmarks, we find that models trained with pseudo-code–augmented instruction tuning follow instructions more reliably and robustly than their natural-language–trained counterparts.
+Moreover, these gains do not come at the expense of general capability: pseudo-code–trained models retain—and in some cases improve—their performance on tasks other tasks such as those involving mathematical and commonsense reasoning.

-{\bf Contributions:} In summary, our contributions in this work are as follows: (1) We develop a novel multi-stage data generation pipeline that augments instruction tuning datasets with instructions re-expressed in pseudo-code, (2) We use $0.25$M samples from the TuluV2 data mixture~\citep{tuluv2} to train $5$ different base models.
-We present comprehensive experiments on $11$ publicly available benchmarks spanning a range of tasks including instruction-following, common-sense reasoning tasks, and mathematical tasks, (3) We demonstrate that models trained with pseudo-code instructions are better instruction-followers than their counterparts trained exclusively on natural-language instructions, and retain their capabilities on other tasks.
+{\bf Contributions:} We propose a training-time approach for improving instruction-following in large language models by learning a structured pseudo-code intermediate representation of natural-language instructions.
+Specifically, (1) we train models to re-express instructions in pseudo-code before answering, improving execution of compositional, constrained, and nested instructions without inference-time prompting or external code execution; (2) we introduce a scalable generate–evaluate–repair pipeline that automatically augments instruction-tuning data with high-quality pseudo-code supervision; and (3) through experiments on six base models and twelve benchmarks, we show performance improvements of (8–21\% relative) on instruction-following tasks while largely preserving or improving performance on mathematical, commonsense, and code-related tasks, and outperforming inference-time code prompting baselines.